cloudfoundry/loggregator-release/README.md

 Application logs are emitted via UDP messages from Diego/DEA to Metron.
 The maximum log message size from a DEA is ~60KiB (assuming overhead for the transporting envelope).
 Diego breaks up log messages greater than ~60KiB into multiple envelopes to mitigate this constraint.

+### Disable Metron UDP

+Metron accepts envelopes in two different protocols: UDP and gRPC.
+UDP is insecure and supports the [v1 envelopes](https://github.com/cloudfoundry/dropsonde-protocol).
+It will eventually be deprecated. gRPC supports [v2](https://github.com/cloudfoundry/loggregator-api).
+If you are running Metron and would like to not have UDP for security purposes you can set the [`metron_agent.disable_udp`](https://github.com/cloudfoundry/loggregator/blob/69e7f387ddb0eb04a358b7078bf37e6adcf69439/jobs/metron_agent/spec#L49-L51) property in the bosh manifest.

 [ci-badge]: https://loggregator.ci.cf-app.com/api/v1/pipelines/loggregator/jobs/run-tests/badge
 [ci-pipeline]: https://loggregator.ci.cf-app.com/